harshabose/thread_manager/README.md

 # thread_manager
-A versatile and simple C++ multi threading manager
+A versatile and simple C++11 multi threading manager

 Mutithread your programme with my robust and straightforward C++ Thread Manager.
 Tailored to handle engineering and mathematical operations, this header-only implementation seamlessly integrates into diverse projects.